Authors: Harini Shekar, Nivas Athimoolam

 A supply chain toolkit with a 360° view of the supply chain that offers end-to-end visibility becomes the need of the hour.
 This toolkit would include tracking current and historical OTIF metrics, root causing from a retrospection standpoint, predictive capabilities or an early warning system that identifies upstream events, scenario planning tool that enables planners to modify the lead time, service levels, and other parameters to understand the impact on OTIF.
 Despite the disruption and heightened uncertainty in the current COVID environment, leveraging AI and advanced analytics is the only way to prevail in the turbulent new industry and ensure your order delivery performance is high.

-ReferencesAI for CPG AI for eCommerce CPG Analytics CPG Analytics Trends ecommerce analytics
+ReferencesAI for CPG AI for eCommerce AI for Industry CPG Analytics CPG Analytics Trends ecommerce analytics